 Popular Speakers are celebrities (public or industry fame).
 They will certainly attract a crowd.
 Everyone wants to meet a star.
 However, be aware of how much you are paying for their fame or for their ability to speak.

 Positional Speakers are Founders & C-level leaders of successful organisations (including Government, Military, Doctors & Scientific experts).
 The challenge with this category is that they are usually specialist so you need to make sure that the speaker is able to transfer what has worked for them to what would work for your organisation.

-Professional Speakers are people who’s profession is speaking.
-For these speakers their product is the speech.
+Professional Speakers are people whose profession is speaking.
+For these speakers, their product is the speech.
 They master the craft of speaking, audience engagement & comprehension, storytelling, and group dynamics.
 They tend to have many topics and will work with you to maximise your event as they tailor their content towards your organisation.
 A Professional Speaker will work with you to maximise your event and they will tailor their content towards your organisation.